evanrobertson/FootyCast/README.md

 FootyCast allows you to use your streaming account (Paid or Free) to watch matches either on device or on external devices using AirPlay or Google Cast.

+---

 ## Sideloading (Prebuilt - easiest)

 1. Get a free Apple dev account (Normal Apple ID should be fine)
 2. Get the latest IPA from the [releases page](https://github.com/evanrobertson/FootyCast/releases/latest)
 3. Get [Cydia Impactor](http://www.cydiaimpactor.com)
 4. Drag IPA into Cydia Impactor to install to a connected iOS device
+5. If this a first install with your AppleId you will need to trust your developer account on the device (Settings > General > Profiles & Device Management > Developer App > 'YourAppleID' > Trust 'YourAppleID')
-5. Open the app on your device
+6. Open the app on your device
-6. Add your paid login credentials on the settings tab OR copy your mis-uuid from the account page in the official app and paste in the settings of FootyCast
+7. Add your paid login credentials on the settings tab OR copy your mis-uuid from the account page in the official app and paste in the settings of FootyCast

+---

-## Getting Started (Self-Build)
+## From source (Self-Build)

 1. Clone the repository
 2. Run `pod install`